Tagaytay–Nasugbu Highway

-The Tagaytay–Nasugbu Highway, alternatively known as Tagaytay–Nasugbu Road and formerly as Tagaytay–Tuy–Nasugbu Port Road, is a 43.86 km, two-to-four lane, secondary highway in the provinces of Cavite and Batangas, Philippines, that connects the city of Tagaytay in Cavite and the municipality of Nasugbu in Batangas.
+The Tagaytay–Nasugbu Highway, alternatively known as Tagaytay–Nasugbu Road or locally as Nasugbu Highway and formerly as Tagaytay–Tuy–Nasugbu Port Road, is a 47.578 km, two-to-four lane, secondary highway in the provinces of Cavite and Batangas, Philippines, that connects the city of Tagaytay in Cavite and the municipality of Nasugbu in Batangas.

 The entire road forms part of National Route 410 (N410) from Tagaytay to the Batangas–Cavite provincial boundary and National Route 407 (N407) of the Philippine highway network from such boundary to Nasugbu.
+It is also locally known as J.P.
+Laurel Street in Nasugbu.